wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/index.rst

 - ``idp.metadata_file``: XML File that contains the metadata information about the application configured on the IdP side.
 It can be used instead of ``idp.metadata_url``.
 - ``idp.entity_id``: Entity ID of the Identity Provider.
 - ``sp.entity_id``: Entity ID of the Service Provider.
-- ``kibana_url``: URL to access Wazuh dashboard.
+- ``kibana_url``: URL to access the Wazuh dashboard.
 - ``roles_key``: The attribute in the SAML assertion where the roles/groups are sent.
 - ``exchange_key``: The key that will be used to sign the assertions.
 It must have at least 32 characters.

  .. note::
-    - The group and role names used in this guide can be changed, they do not necessarily have to be the ones we used.
+    - The group and role names used in this guide can be changed.
+They do not necessarily have to be the ones we used.
     - OpenSearch and the SAML assertion are case sensitive.
 Therefore the values on the IDP and in the SAML configuration of the Wazuh indexer have to be exactly the same.
     - It is recommended to clear the browser cache and cookies before the integration is carried out.
     - The ``securityadmin`` script has to be executed with root user privileges